 Note: If you paint the card board a bark or moss toned color, you won’t have to be as heavy handed with the moss as I was with these.
 Because I used loose type moss, some of the moss will shed off.
 A moss mat or sheet could also be used, but I really like the look of the loose moss, personally.

 9 – Turn ornament face down to dry.
 Card board should straighten out when dry.
+(Note, I had a little problem with the card board curling up a bit because it got wet from painting.
+That is why I recommend a greenish toned card stock.)

 10 – Once completely dry, trim off excess moss with scissors by following the shape of the card board trees.
+Optional: If this doesn’t seem quite finished looking to you, glue a few twigs or some dark brown card stock to the back side to create the look of a tree truck.

 11 – Re-poke hole for hanging with a scissors or pencil.
 Insert string, twine or raffia to make an ornament hanger.